Aerial view of Walthamstow neighbourhood, Waltham Forest

 Waltham Forest Police SNT (Safer Neighbourhood Team) operates visible patrols.
 Recent initiatives (2025–26) include increased stop-and-search on High Street, crackdowns on minicab touting, and business improvement district (BID) funding for CCTV expansion.
 Reporting crime: Online via police.uk (non-urgent); 101 phone line (slow, 10–15 min waits); 999 emergency.

-🏛 Council Fees
+Council Fees in Walthamstow

 Local authority: London Borough of London Borough of Waltham Forest